Importing casual goods by courier

 Upon arrival

-Should a casual importer wish to self-account for their shipment, they will need to refuse delivery and advise the courier that they will personally pay any applicable duties and/or taxes directly at a CBSA office and provide proof of payment and approved documentation, once completed.
+Should a casual importer wish to self-account for their shipment, they will need to refuse delivery and advise the courier that they will personally pay any applicable duties and/or taxes directly at a CBSA office and provide the courier proof of payment and approved documentation, once completed.

 Process to self-account